 *And, yes, of course, I’m always open to magazine assignments and interesting copy writing gigs.

-I live in scenic Williamsburg Brooklyn and can be reached via email: kj[at]karriejacobs[dot]com.
+I live on the border between Windsor Terrace and South Slope, Brooklyn and can be reached via email: kj[at]karriejacobs[dot]com.